 Every public healthcare system needs more resources and equipment than it has, the NHS included.
 But many hospitals in the developing world lack some of the most basic life-saving equipment we take for granted in the UK.

 Our close relationships with staff in local departments give us an understanding of what each department lacks.
 This helps us build up a picture of how we can help fill equipment gaps where we can.

 We want to understand each department's needs so we can make sure our donations are helping as many people as possible.

 "When Work the World Students come it’s easy to identify equipment gaps that we have.
 When we see these gaps, Work the World helps fill them for us.” - Dr. Meshak Shimwela, Hospital Director — Tanzania

-We're proud to say that in 2018 we donated well over half a million dollars to our partner hospitals and clinics.
+We're proud to say that in 2019 we donated over $575,000 USD to our partner hospitals and clinics.
 We achieved this by putting aside a fixed amount to each of our partner hospitals for every student they host.

 We also make sure to recognise individual staff for both their dedication to patients and enthusiasm for knowledge-sharing with students.